 A teen who is struggling with an eating disorder needs our help to find relief from the anxiety and discomfort that they experience each day.
 For most teens, it takes patience, time and a combination of therapies to help them develop a healthy mindset that allows them to once again enjoy their meals.

-Dr Jeff Nalin is a Licensed Clinical Psychologist, and founder and Executive Director of Paradigm Treatment Centers.
+Dr Jeff Nalin is a licensed clinical psychologist and founder.
+He is also the executive director of Paradigm Treatment Centers.

 Disclaimer: Psychreg is mainly for information purposes only.
 Materials on this website are not intended to be a substitute for professional advice, diagnosis, medical treatment, or therapy.
 Never disregard professional psychological or medical advice nor delay in seeking professional advice or treatment because of something you have read on this website.
 Read our full disclaimer here.